Tour: Sunday 29 August 2021, 12 noon.

 Noting that the BBC’s own website on the subject wrongly claims that Alan Turing invented the computer, here’s the ideal opportunity to learn the true story…on this tour lovingly created by the New Manchester Walks team.

-We start at the Manchester University campus to take in the great man’s Chorlton-on-Medlock sites, including the Alan Turing Building (the Maths Department), the building where the computer was invented (but not by Turing!), his office, then make our way towards town to stop at the cinema where it all went wrong for him.
+We start at the Manchester University campus to take in the great man’s Chorlton-on-Medlock sites, including the Alan Turing Building (the Maths Department, can you believe), the building where the computer was invented (but not by Turing) and his office, then make our way towards town to stop at the cinema where it all went wrong for him.
 We finish at the Alan Turing statue of course.

-En route, we outline Turing’s biography, hear about the government’s early attempts at code-breaking, touch on what Alan Turing did during the war at Bletchley, and look at his role at Manchester University after the War, creating the world’s first commercially available computer at Moston (!).
+En route, we toss in fascinating stories about Turing’s life, his colleagues, their views on him, hear about the government’s early attempts at code-breaking, touch on what Alan Turing did during the war at Bletchley, and look at his role at Manchester University after the War, creating the world’s first commercially available computer at Moston (yes, really).
 We finish by examining in detail Alan Turing’s sad demise, stopping at the site where he is honoured.